Support Portal

 What is an entitlement policy?

 Entitlement policies are associated to entitlement pots and elements, where you can build rules around how much and what criteria needs to be met before the award is given.
-These are often used to setup awards to users based on different criteria, for example these could be long service awards, yearly awards, or accruals.
+These are often used to set up awards based on different criteria—for example, long-service awards, yearly awards, or accruals.

 The setup is split into two: